Acquira’s Investment Committee Will Help You Find Better Businesses

 An investment thesis is an Acquisition Entrepreneur’s unique set of deal search parameters.
 Your thesis is individual to you and completely dependent on the location or industry where you want to look, your own risk tolerance level, how to assess whether the business is under- or over-priced, and other factors that will help you find deals and quickly disqualify ones that aren’t a good fit for you.

-We talked with Ken to discuss how the Investment Committee helped in his acquisition process, his main takeaways from the process, and what advice he has for other Acquisition Entrepreneurs who may be getting closer to presenting their own deals.
+We talked with Ken to discuss how the Investment Committee helped in his acquisition process, his main takeaways, and his advice for other Acquisition Entrepreneurs who may be getting closer to presenting their deals.
 Here’s our conversation:

 How The Investment Committee Works